Cross Bones Style: Music video

 "Cross Bones Style" was never released as a single, but a music video directed by American director Brett Vapnek was released for the song.
 It was the only video released to promote Moon Pix, and Cat Power's second music video, following "Nude as the News," also directed by Vapnek.

 Marshall has cited the 1983 music video for "Lucky Star," by American musician and actress Madonna, as an influence on the video.
 In a 1998 interview with Index, she explained, "I'm thinking of making ["Cross Bones Style"] the single and doing a full-on "Lucky Star" style video.
 Like Madonna, dancing in a white room.
 I'm sure I'll chicken out though."

 The video was filmed at Silvercup Studios in Long Island City, Queens, New York City.
-It featured Marshall's friends as dancers, and Harry Drudz, a drummer and bartender, on drums, since White not available for the video shoot.
+It featured Marshall's friends as dancers, and Harry Druzd, a drummer and bartender, on drums, since White was not available for the video shoot.
 Marshall wore two outfits chosen by her, along with yellow nail polish and black bracelets "reminiscent of Madonna."
 The dancers performed in front of a white background using simple dance steps devised by Vapnek and hand gestures conceived by Marshall.

 Vapnek later recalled her surprise when Marshall expressed her desire to lip sync in the video, which she explained was rarely done in indie rock videos of the time, and "kind of considered cheesy."
 However, Vapnek was excited by the idea, saying that "almost immediately I came up with the idea of doing a take-off on Madonna's "Lucky Star" video.
 Chan and I are almost the same age, and we grew up with Madonna.
 Madonna's first record came out when we were in junior high, and that 'Lucky Star' video was so iconic to us."